Is Invoice Factoring the Same as AR Financing?

 In accounts receivable financing, a business sells all of its invoices to establish a borrowing base.
 Similar to a traditional line of credit, the receivables line operates as a revolver.
 So, in AR financing the receivables are pooled.

 AR in AR financing stands for “accounts receivable”, referring to the money that clients owe you for goods or services received but have yet to be paid.
-Some clients have long payment cycles, which disrupt cash flow and make maintaining your business more challenging.
+Some clients have long payment cycles, which disrupt cash flow and make maintaining your business more challenging, leading to a need for financing.

 Both invoice factoring and AR financing benefit businesses by providing funds in advance of collection.
 When cash flow timing matters most, both of these working capital financing options quickly put money into the business.
 In addition, both offer professional credit services and receivables management.

 The main difference between invoice factoring and AR financing lies in the underwriting criteria of the deal structures.
-While factoring offers greater flexibility, AR financing has more strictness around the credit profile.
-Consequently, AR financing typically offers preferred financing terms.
+While factoring offers greater flexibility, AR financing does have a touch more strictness around the credit profile.

 Good fit for invoice factoring?